-As the uncertainty and turmoil around Brexit continues with the triggering of Article 50, it has never been more critical to consider how the rapidly changing political environment will impact your business.
+With the new Brexit deadline set for October 31st 2019, the uncertainty and turmoil that could ensue means that it has never been more critical to consider how the rapidly changing political environment will impact your business.

 While the final outcome will likely take some time to fully emerge, we can help you navigate through the rhetoric to ensure you and your business are prepared and able to make informed, strategic decisions.

 The best course of action, at this stage, is to plan for any possibility and there are some key areas that all organisations should be addressing:

 Customs and tariffs